rust-lang/book/nostarch/chapter08.md

 The last of our fundamental collections is the *hash map*.
 The type `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V`.
 It does this via a *hashing function*, which determines how it places these keys and values into memory.
-Many different programming languges support this kind of data structure, but often with a different name: hash, map, object, hash table, or associative array, just to name a few.
+Many different programming languages support this kind of data structure, but often with a different name: hash, map, object, hash table, or associative array, just to name a few.